kottans/backend/tasks/golang_basics_1.md

 ***********************************************************
 ```

-- Note that.
-Asterisk borders are mandatory
+- Note, that asterisk borders are mandatory
 - As the user, I can see error message in my terminal if my input is not valid (in case if given more than 1 argument or if 1 argument is not `uint` value).

 4. Useful links